Ishan Kishan: International career

 In February 2021, Ishan was named in India's Twenty20 International (T20I) squad for their home series against England.
 It was his maiden international call-up and he went on to make his debut on 14 March 2021, scoring 56 from 32 balls.
 He won the player of the match award.

 In June 2021, he was named in India's One Day International (ODI) and T20I squads for their tour of Sri Lanka.
 He made his ODI debut on the tour in July, scoring 59 from 42 balls.
 In September he was named in India's squad for the 2021 ICC Men's T20 World Cup.

-In October 2022, Kishan scored his then ODI career highest score of 93 runs in the second of three ODIs against the touring South Africans before going on to become the youngest―aged 24 years and 145 days―and the fastest player to score a double century in an ODI in December during India's tour of Bangladesh.
-He scored 210 runs from 131 balls, reaching the 200-run mark in 126 deliveries to beat Chris Gayle's record of 138 balls.
+In October 2022, Kishan scored his then-ODI career-highest score of 93 runs in the second of three ODIs against the touring South Africans before going on to become the youngest―aged 24 years and 145 days―and the fastest player to score a double century in an ODI in December during India's tour of Bangladesh.
+He scored 210 runs from 131 balls, reaching the 200-run mark in 126 deliveries to beat Chris Gayle's record of 138 balls, adding 290 runs for the second wicket with Virat Kohli.
 He also became the first player to convert a maiden ODI century into a double century, and the fourth Indian player to score a double century in an ODI.

+In September 2023, Kishan was selected in India's squad for 50-over World Cup.
+He was picked as the replacement to the regular opener Shubman Gill in the first match against Australia, but could not score a run.
+However, in the second game against Afghanistan, he scored 47 runs off 47 balls.